NVIDIA/bare-metal-manager-rest/README.md

 In deployments, NVIDIA Bare Metal Manager REST requires [NVIDIA Bare Metal Manager Core](github.com/NVIDIA/bare-metal-manager-core) to function.

+The REST layer can be deployed in the datacenter with Bare Metal Manager Core, or deployed anywhere in Cloud and allow Site Agent to connect from the datacenter.
+Multiple Bare Metal Manager Cores running in different datacenters can also connect to Bare Metal Manager REST through respective Site Agents.

 ## Prerequisites

 - Go 1.25.4 or later